Yun Sung-bin: Skeleton

 In the 2016–17 season, Yun earned his second World Cup gold medal in the first round in Whistler.
 He finished the season's overall World Cup rankings in second place with one gold, three silver, and two bronze.

 Yun won the overall 2017–18 World Cup, becoming the first Asian athlete to ever win the overall title in the Skeleton World Cup.
 Despite opting to miss the World Cup finale in Königssee, he managed to score a total of 1,545 points from five wins and two silver medals, giving him enough to win the overall standings ahead of Axel Jungk (1,507 points) and Tomass Dukurs (1,464).

 At the 2018 Winter Olympics in Pyeongchang, Yun captured a gold medal, becoming the first athlete from outside Europe and North America to win an Olympic sliding medal and the first athlete from South Korea to win a Winter Olympic medal in a non-ice skating event.
 His four-run time of 3 minutes, 20.55 seconds was 1.63 seconds ahead of silver medalist Nikita Tregubov of Russia.
 It was the biggest victory margin in Olympic skeleton, topping 1948 when Italy's Nino Bibbia topped Jack Heaton of the United States by 1.4 seconds in a six-heat race.

+In 2026, Yun was appointed as a commentator at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo by broadcasting on JTBC.

+Entertainment

-Yun was a contestant in the 2023 Netflix reality competition Physical: 100.
+In 2023, Yun was a contestant on the Netflix reality show Physical: 100. and hosted tvN variety show Korean Starcation.

+In 2024, Yun joined MBC reality show, League of Universities: The Athlete Boys as a coach for his juniors from Korea National Sport University. and U+ Mobile TV golf program To Die For.

+In 2025, Yun participated in Netflix reality show Physical: Asia as a member of Team South Korea.
+In September, he joined kthd. studio, also known as Kick The Hurdle Studio, which lists Dex among its artists. and is set to appear on MBN's new volleyball show, Spike War.

-In 2025, it was reported that Yun will be debuting as an actor in the upcoming movie, "The House of Ghosts", set to be released in the second half of 2026.
+It was reported that Yun will be debuting as an actor in a South Korea–Japan joint project movie, The House of Ghosts, adapted from the Japanese short story Dead-End Memories.
+Filming was completed in November, and the movie is set to be released in the second half of 2026 in both South Korea and Japan.